What Do You Understand By The Term Embezzlement?

 It is the act of fraudulently converting another’s property by the person who is at such position of trusts as an employee or an agent.
 It is the wrong trust obtaining property by some kind of false pretenses like a trick or lie, and at the time when the property is transferred, which forces the victim to transfer his or her wrongdoer title to the property.
 English legislature has created embezzlement where the specific number of person is designated to be liable for committing the offense.

 The person who fraudulently converts another’s property is bankers, agents, attorneys, and corporate officers, converting the type of property are governed by statute.
 Generally, the property or things which are embezzled is money chattels, money or the things which are valuable.
-The things which are subjected to embezzlement are checks, bonds, written documents, promissory notes and these are personal property and commercial property.
+Embezzlement meaning highlights the documents covered i.e. checks, bonds, written documents, promissory notes and these are personal property and commercial property.
 The property which is subjected to embezzlement should have value and it is not so important that the value must be an element of the offense.

 Checks without endorsement have no value, but when the endorsement is forged it gives value to make embezzlement.
 The common elements for embezzlement are: